bf4/bf4.github.com/resume.md

 ## Summary:

 *   Active ([top 1% for Ruby on GitHub](http://osrc.dfm.io/bf4)) open-source software maintainer and contributor.
-    - Maintains nine projects, including MetricFu, ActsAsTaggableOn, CodeNotes, and CodeMetrics.
+    - Maintains or collaborates on tens of projects, including MetricFu, Mail, SimpleCov, RMagick, ActsAsTaggableOn, CodeNotes, and CodeMetrics.
     - Has contributed to tens of others, including Rails, Kaminari, Homebrew, bcrypt-ruby, and Passenger.
 *   Created the [RubyGems guides security page](http://guides.rubygems.org/security/)
 *   Prototyped and built, in less than a week, [a pair-programming matcher](http://www.pairprogramwith.me/match/) for [Avdi Grimm's  2013 RubyNation 'Code to Joy' talk](http://rubyrogues.com/111-rr-book-club-explore-it-with-elisabeth-hendrickson/).